 Place your subject near a bright window for a strong, yet somewhat diffused light.
 Observe the difference in the quality of light on a sunny day vs. an overcast day and use these differences to your advantage.

-Look for unique artificial lighting options such as a bright floodlight, moody streetlight, or even candlelight (provided that you use a tripod).
+Look for unique artificial lighting options such as a bright floodlight, moody streetlight, or even candlelight (provided that you use an iPhone tripod).
 Available lighting may not always offer as much control as studio lighting, but it can yield far more dramatic effects if used properly.

 4. Keep One Eye on the Background

 As a rule, simple backgrounds are better for portraits as they don’t detract from your main subject.
 One way to achieve simple backgrounds is to use Portrait mode on your iPhone camera.

 That being said, there are times when a busier background may contribute to the overall image.
 This is especially true in some instances of street photography.
 Just remain very aware of the background in your image, and you should be fine.

 A general rule of portraiture that applies equally well to iPhone portraiture (except perhaps the aforementioned street photography) is that you should always adjust your focus so that the eyes of your subject are as sharp as possible.
 In just about any portrait, the eyes are what first capture the attention of the viewer.
 Therefore, be sure to use the selective focus of your camera app to focus on the eyes of your subject.
 This is critical for nearly all forms of portraiture.

 Similar to focusing on the eyes, it is typically best to set your exposure (if your camera app allows it) for the light coming off of the face of your subject.
 This will typically yield a balanced overall exposure in most lighting situations, and it allows for easier editing to achieve good skin tones regardless of whether you prefer to edit your photos as color or black and white images.
 If in doubt, it’s best to slightly underexpose your photo as it’s easier to recover good tones from an underexposed image than an overexposed image.